ThiagoLahass/Todo-List-App--Ruby-on-Rails/README.md

     rails g stimulus_reflex TodoItem
     ```
     - The *check* **or** *redo* button on the screen displaying the items in a to-do list should switch between them, setting the status to *completed* or *incompleted*, but `stimulus_reflex` for some reason is not working, and I have not found a way to solve it despite having looked for several solutions and ways to solve it.

+---

+Thank you for checking out this project!
+If you found it helpful, please consider giving it a ⭐.
+Your support is greatly appreciated!